Stay Safe in Paris: Top 8 Scams to Watch Out For

 Published 2025

-Paris is the dream spot for travelers everywhere.
+Paris is a dream spot for many women who love to travel.
 But hey, even in paradise, there’s always a catch.
+Sneaky tourist scams and rip-offs can turn your dream vacation into a bit of a nightmare.

 • 01 — The friendship bracelet scam